If you’ve recently signed up for Mary Kay, you can return your starter kit and get out.

 If you cannot return your kit, but still want to get out, just don’t order anything from the company.
 Use the products in your kit as much or as little as you like, and call it a day.
 I also suggests avoiding your recruiter and sales director for the next couple of months.

-If you’ve already gotten waaaaaaaay sucked in and you’ve got inventory sitting on your shelves, you might want to read our information about how to return your inventory to the company .
+If you’re already in Mary Kay and you’ve got inventory sitting on your shelves, you might want to read our information about how to return your inventory to the company .